Affiliate links on Android Authority may earn us a commission. Learn more.

 The Fairphone 5 impressed us at IFA 2023.
 This is not only one of the best phones with a removable battery, it is actually modular.
 You can replace things like the display, cameras, earpiece, speaker, USB-C port, and more.

 Modularity aside, the Fairphone 5 is a pretty neat phone.
 You get a Qualcomm QCM6490 with 8GB of RAM.
 The OLED screen measures in at 6.46 inches, and it has a 90Hz refresh rate.
-The 4,200mAh battery isn’t huge, but it is removable, and it charges at 30W.
+The 4,200mAh battery isn’t massive, but it is removable, and it charges at 30W.

-You even get 5G, and Fairphone has promised a mighty update promise of eight years, along with five major Android upgrades.
+You even get 5G, and Fairphone promised a mighty update promise of eight years, along with five major Android upgrades.
 And get this: despite the removable back and modular design, you still get an IP55 rating.
 All for a €700.

 Fairphone 5 specs: